blake-regalia/linked-data.syntaxes/README.md

 }
 ```

-Then, create a symbolic link to this file for each syntax (shown here are terminal commands to be run from the `User` subdirectory in the [ST3 packages directory](https://stackoverflow.com/a/49967132/1641160) for \*nix systems):
+Then, create a symbolic link to this file for each syntax (shown here are terminal commands to be run for \*nix systems).
+The files should be in the `User` subdirectory in the [ST3 packages directory](https://stackoverflow.com/a/49967132/1641160)):
 ```bash
 ln -s LinkedData.sublime-settings n-triples.sublime-settings
 ln -s LinkedData.sublime-settings n-quads.sublime-settings